 We often take for granted how effective vaccines have been, because we have the comfort of living during a time when many communicable diseases are no longer a threat to our lives.
 If you’re asking “should I get a flu shot for 2019?”, the answer is “definitely yes!”.
 That’s because influenza is a mutating virus that takes on different forms every flu season.
 And 2019’s flu season has been particularly bad so far.
-At Sirius Health we are committed to providing our patients with up-to-date information on the latest health trends.
+At Super Health Chatswood Medical Centre we are committed to providing our patients with up-to-date information on the latest health trends.

 But It’s November – Hasn’t Flu Season Passed Us By Now?